Conditus/to-do/readme.md

-read
-test

-And this is the stroke I've written from my PC to Git Hub
+It is the Second version of my to-do.
+Much better and sweeter)